JonathanJamesStewart/EveMarketScanner/README.md

 This script makes 109 URL queries to the sites it gathers data from.
 It takes a few minutes to run so go grab some coffee or something.
+You can easily limit the number of URL queries made by changing queryLimit in Driver.py